2023-09-ITI415/mod1b-projects-Majorhavoc123/Assets/03-Prototype1/ReadMe.txt

 Story:

 You are one of four mice that has taken up refuge in a suburban home.
 Winter has been hard and you have had to scrounge up food whenever you can.
-You have to search the house to hopefully find enough cheese that will hold your kids over for a little while longer.
+You have to search the house to hopefully find enough cheese that will hold you and your friends over for a little while longer.

+Good Luck!